Economy of the Comoros

-The economy of the Comoros is based on subsistence agriculture and fishing.
-Comoros has inadequate transportation links, a young and rapidly increasing population, and few natural resources.
+Comoros has a developing economy based on subsistence agriculture and fishing.
+It has inadequate transportation links, a young and rapidly increasing population, and few natural resources.
 The low educational level of the labor force contributes to a subsistence level of economic activity, high unemployment, and a heavy dependence on foreign grants and technical assistance.
 The Comoros, with an estimated gross domestic product (GDP) per capita income of about $700, is among the world's poorest and least developed nations.
 Although the quality of the land differs from island to island, most of the widespread lava-encrusted soil formations are unsuited to agriculture.
 As a result, most of the inhabitants make their living from subsistence agriculture and fishing.
 Average wages in 2007 hover around $3–4 per day.

 Agriculture, including fishing, hunting, and forestry, is the leading sector of the economy.
 It contributes 40% to GDP, employs 80% of the labor force, and provides most of the exports.
 The country is not self-sufficient in food production; rice, the main staple, accounts for the bulk of imports.

 The government is working to upgrade education and technical training, to privatize commercial and industrial enterprises, to improve health services, to diversify exports, to promote tourism, and to reduce the high population growth rate.
 Continued foreign support is essential if the goal of 4% annual GDP growth is to be met.
 At 24 percent of GDP, remittances constitute an important source of inflows for the Comorian economy.

-The GDP per capita of the Comoros grew 55% in the 1980s.
-But this proved unsustainable and it consequently shrank by 42% in the 1990s.
+The GDP per capita of the Comoros grew 55% in the 1980s, but this proved unsustainable and it consequently shrank by 42% in the 1990s.